Hotel zum Löwen (HS)

 PLEASE NOTE: This property is available to THIRDHOME members through a collaboration with HotelSwaps and, as such, each stay is governed by their Terms and Conditions which can be found here: https://hotelswaps.com/guest-terms-conditions-3rd-party.

-The exchange fee and Keys are only refundable in the event of cancellation by the Hotel.
+The exchange fee and Keys are only refundable in the event of cancelation by the Hotel.
 If a Guest Member cancels their reservation, for any reason, there are no refunds available.

 PLEASE DO NOT CONTACT THE HOTEL DIRECTLY FOR THIRD HOME BOOKINGS.
-If you have any questions about this property and weeks please email: firstname.lastname@example.org
+If you have any questions about this property and weeks (not requests) please email: firstname.lastname@example.org